For my entire teaching career so far, I've been a classroom-based teacher.

 The range of teaching methods that you have at your disposal is limited.

-Finally, you’ll not be able to experience your students’ country and culture.
+Finally, you won't be able to experience your students’ country and culture.

 The amazing Terracotta Warriors in Xian, China.